This article introduces how to merge partitions in Windows Server 2008 R2 with both Windows tool and third party server partition software.

 Resize volume instead of merging 2 partitions together

 After merging 2 partitions in Windows 2008 server, 1 of them will be removed.
 If your aim is to extend partition, you'd better shrink another one instead of merging.
-With NIUBI Partition Editor, you can shrink any NTFS and FAT32 partition with plenty of free space, part of free unused space will be changed to Unallocated, and then you can merge this Unallocated space to the partition that you want to extend (on the same disk).
+With NIUBI Partition Editor, you can shrink any NTFS and FAT32 partition, part of free unused space will be changed to Unallocated, and then you can merge this Unallocated space to the partition that you want to extend (on the same disk).
 In this way, everything keep the same with before (except partition size).

 Follow the steps to extend system C drive by shrinking D or other partition: